emilaxelsson/hydrogenesis/README.md

 *Q:* Why not stick to Hydrogen alone?

-*A:* Because Hydrogen is not well-suited for manual editing.
-It takes a lot of clicking in the UI to make just a few beats.
+*A:* Because Hydrogen is not ideal for manual editing of entire songs.
+It takes a lot of clicking in the UI to add beats and make changes.
 Using the piano roll (e.g. for bass guitar) is especially cumbersome.

 *Q:* Why not stick to OpenMPT alone?